-A course which may vary in content with each offering.
+May vary in content with each offering.
 The central focus may be on one or more art movements, particular artistic problems or concepts, time periods or geographical locations which are more or less narrowly defined, or on the work of an individual artist.
 Each course offering under this title bears a subtitle which indicates the specific subject matter and the type of course experience that is planned.
-May be repeated for credit if course content is not duplicated.
-Offered occasionally.
+(Recent courses) May be repeated for credit if course content is not duplicated.
+Offered occasionally